Understanding Memory of Lucid Dreams

 Galantamine is a memory enhancement supplement used to slow the progression of symptoms in Alzheimer’s Disease and Dementia.
 It is an over the counter supplement, but it is not regulated by the FDA and can have some side effects – learn more about Galantamine and other lucid dreaming supplements here.

 Taking this supplement during the ‘wake’ period of the Wake Back to Bed method can dramatically increase your chances of becoming lucid (It works around 80% of the time for me personally), and thus making it more likely you’ll remember your dream upon final awakening in the morning.

 Summarizing Lucid Dream Memory Practice

 Lucid dreams tend to be recalled more clearly than non-lucid dreams, but you still might be sleeping through lucid dreams that occur in the earlier REM stages in the night.
 The memory of lucid dreams can be easily improved with a little understanding and implementation of the simple techniques listed above.

 It’s just like any old skill – learn it, practice, and keep at it for a few weeks.
 Of course, you can get creative, experiment with these techniques, and find out what works best for you.

-We go into much more detail and we tie these practices into the Mindfulness Based course in the app.
-Download for FREE and dive in!
+We go into much more detail and we tie these practices into the Mindfulness–Based course in the Mind Awake app.
+Download for FREE and begin!

 Which steps are you excited to take?
 Let us know in the comments!